-2320 (ECO 2320).
-Introduction to Public Policy.
-Presents the institutions and processes by which governments make public policy and examines the substance and impact of public policy in such areas as international political economy and domestic social policy.
+3320.
+Principles of Public Policy.
+Public policy is the study of the outcome of the political process.
+Parties, pressure groups, bureaucracies, and legislative bodies create the decisions that govern domestic social policy, international economic policy, and defense policy.
 Prerequisites: ECO 1311 and PLSC 1320.
 Recommended: ECO 1312 and either PLSC 1340 or PLSC 1380.